UnMushin/Lathium/README.md

 # Onyxite
 Hi!
-If YOU are here it's because you've come to see the Onyxite Source Code.
+If you are here it's because you've come to see the Onyxite Source Code.

 ![test (1)](https://github.com/UnMushin/Onyxite/blob/main/2onyxitelogo.png?raw=true)